- Sign in & out of the composite shop every time you enter or leave, discuss login issues with Shop Master.

 - Be respectful of other users; leave your work area cleaner than you found it.
 Ask someone if you don’t know where something is stored.

-- No machining, trimming, cutting, sanding, or drilling, in the composite shop- there is a downdraft table in the machine shop.
+- No machining, trimming, cutting, sanding (wet or dry), or drilling, in the composite shop – there is a downdraft table in the machine shop.
 Avoid introducing dust & grit to the composite shop whenever reasonably possible.

-- Put something down (cardboard, paper, aluminum foil) on your work area before using anything sticky.
+- Put something down (cardboard, plastic film) on your work area before using anything sticky, especially wet layups.
 This includes on the scale and inside the spray hood.
 Wipe up small spills immediately.

-- Get permission & an assigned space from the shopmaster before storing parts, molds, or materials in the shop, including in the freezer.
+- Get permission and an assigned space from the Shop Master before storing anything (parts, molds, materials…) in the shop, including in the freezer.
 Space is limited; only short-term storage is available for parts & molds.

-- If you need to leave a part out overnight, (e.g. for debulking), let the shopmaster know in advance, and post a name, e-mail address, phone number, and time the part will be moved.
+- If you need to leave a part unattended post a name, e-mail address, phone number, and time the part will be moved.

-- Use materials from the correct rack or cabinet–most materials are not shared.
-If you’re not sure what’s available, just ask.
+- Use materials from the correct rack or cabinet – most materials are owned by someone and are not shared.
+If you’re not sure what’s available or free, just ask.

 - Avoid creating trip hazards by using overhead electrical drops and promptly putting away extension cords.

-- Report accidents or spills immediately to Michelle (Engineering Annex 114-2), Bill (MEB 132A), or Eamon (Machine Shop in Engineering Annex), or the shopmaster in charge.
+- Report accidents or spills immediately to Kameron (Engineering Annex 114-2), Bill (MEB 132A), or Eamon (Machine Shop in Engineering Annex), or the Shop Master in charge.
 For emergencies, call 911.